Millennial AI

 The Challenge

-The client operates a B2B payments platform used by approximately 3,200 small and mid-sized businesses across the UK and EU for cross-border transactions.
-As a company regulated by the FCA, they are required to perform Know Your Customer (KYC) and Anti-Money Laundering (AML) checks on every business onboarding to their platform, and to run periodic re-verification on existing accounts.
+The client runs a B2B payments platform used by about 3,200 small and mid-sized businesses across the UK and EU for cross-border transactions.
+As an FCA-regulated company, they have to perform KYC and AML checks on every business that onboards, plus periodic re-verification on existing accounts.

-At the time of engagement, the compliance team consisted of 14 analysts processing an average of 1,800 KYC applications per month.
-Each application required manual review of identity documents, proof of address, corporate registration filings, beneficial ownership declarations, and screening against sanctions lists and PEP databases.
-The average processing time per application was 47 minutes.
-Approximately 30% of applications required at least one round of follow-up because documents were incomplete, expired, or did not match the information provided during onboarding.
+At engagement start, the compliance team was 14 analysts processing about 1,800 KYC applications per month.
+Each application meant manual review of identity documents, proof of address, corporate registration filings, beneficial ownership declarations, and screening against sanctions lists and PEP databases.
+Average processing time: 47 minutes per application.
+About 30% needed at least one round of follow-up because documents were incomplete, expired, or didn't match the onboarding information.

-The backlog was a persistent problem.
-During peak onboarding periods — particularly Q1 and Q4 — the queue regularly exceeded 600 pending applications, pushing average onboarding time past 11 business days.
-The sales team reported losing an estimated 15-20 prospective clients per quarter who abandoned the process before approval, citing delays.
-One enterprise deal worth approximately $340,000 in annual transaction volume was lost specifically because the prospect's compliance review took 16 days.
+The backlog was persistent.
+During peak onboarding periods — Q1 and Q4 especially — the queue regularly hit 600+ pending applications, pushing average onboarding time past 11 business days.
+The sales team estimated losing 15-20 prospects per quarter who abandoned the process before approval because of delays.
+One enterprise deal worth roughly $340,000 in annual transaction volume was lost because the compliance review took 16 days.

-Two prior attempts at automation had stalled.
-A rules-based document classifier built by the internal engineering team achieved 61% accuracy on document type identification and was abandoned after four months.
-An evaluation of a third-party KYC-as-a-service provider revealed integration limitations with the client's existing transaction monitoring system and a per-check pricing model that would have increased costs at their volume.
+Two prior automation attempts had stalled.
+A rules-based document classifier built by the internal engineering team hit 61% accuracy on document type identification and was abandoned after four months.
+An evaluation of a third-party KYC-as-a-service provider revealed integration problems with the existing transaction monitoring system and per-check pricing that would have raised costs at their volume.

 Our Approach

-A phased engagement across 14 weeks, starting with the document processing bottleneck and expanding to risk scoring and workflow automation.
-Each phase was deployed into production against live applications before the next phase began.
+14 weeks, starting with the document processing bottleneck and expanding to risk scoring and workflow automation.
+Each phase went into production against live applications before the next one started.

-Two weeks were spent embedded with the compliance team, observing the full lifecycle of 120 applications from submission through approval or rejection.
-The goal was to identify where analyst time was actually going.
-The finding was not surprising but it was specific: 58% of total analyst time was consumed by three activities that did not require judgment — verifying document type and completeness, extracting entity names and addresses from corporate filings, and cross-referencing those details against the application form.
-The remaining 42% involved risk assessment decisions that required human judgment.
+We spent two weeks embedded with the compliance team, watching 120 applications move from submission through approval or rejection.
+The goal was to find where analyst time was going.
+The answer wasn't surprising, but it was specific: 58% of total analyst time went to three activities that didn't require judgment — checking document type and completeness, pulling entity names and addresses from corporate filings, and cross-referencing those details against the application form.
+The remaining 42% was risk assessment decisions that needed human judgment.
 That split defined the automation boundary.

-A document processing pipeline was built using a combination of OCR, document classification, and entity extraction models.
-The system was trained on 4,200 historical applications spanning 23 document types across UK, EU, and offshore jurisdictions.
-The pipeline classified incoming documents by type, extracted key fields (entity name, registration number, address, director names, dates), and performed automated completeness checks against the requirements for each business category.
-Documents that passed automated validation were routed directly to the risk assessment queue with pre-populated data.
-Documents that failed were flagged with specific reasons and returned to the applicant with an automated request listing exactly what was missing.
+We built a document processing pipeline using OCR, document classification, and entity extraction models, trained on 4,200 historical applications across 23 document types from UK, EU, and offshore jurisdictions.
+The pipeline classified incoming documents by type, extracted key fields (entity name, registration number, address, director names, dates), and ran automated completeness checks against requirements for each business category.
+Documents that passed went straight to the risk assessment queue with pre-populated data.
+Documents that failed were flagged with specific reasons and sent back to the applicant with an automated list of exactly what was missing.

-A risk scoring model was developed using the client's historical decision data — 14,000 completed applications spanning three years.
-The model produced a risk score based on jurisdiction of incorporation, business type, transaction volume profile, beneficial ownership structure, and screening results.
-Applications scoring below a calibrated threshold were routed for expedited review with a recommended approval.
-Applications scoring above the threshold were flagged for enhanced due diligence with specific risk factors highlighted.
-The model was not designed to replace analyst judgment on risk decisions.
-It was designed to prioritize the queue and pre-surface the relevant information so that an analyst could reach a decision faster.
+We built a risk scoring model on the client's historical decision data — 14,000 completed applications across three years.
+The model scored based on jurisdiction of incorporation, business type, transaction volume profile, beneficial ownership structure, and screening results.
+Applications below a calibrated threshold went to expedited review with a recommended approval.
+Applications above it were flagged for enhanced due diligence with specific risk factors highlighted.
+The model wasn't designed to replace analyst judgment on risk decisions.
+It was designed to prioritize the queue and put the relevant information in front of an analyst so they could decide faster.

-The document pipeline and risk scoring model were integrated into the existing compliance workflow through a custom review interface.
-Analysts saw each application with documents already classified, key fields extracted and validated, screening results summarized, and a risk score with the factors that drove it.
-The interface was designed in close collaboration with the compliance lead and three senior analysts, iterated across four rounds of feedback before production deployment.
-The system did the mechanical work.
+The document pipeline and risk scoring model were wired into the existing compliance workflow through a custom review interface.
+Analysts saw each application with documents already classified, key fields extracted and validated, screening results summarized, and a risk score with the factors behind it.
+The interface was built with the compliance lead and three senior analysts, iterated across four feedback rounds before production deployment.
+The interface did the mechanical work.
 The analyst made the decision.
 Average review time for a standard-risk application dropped from 47 minutes to 8 minutes.

 The Results